zpatten/ztk/README.md

 # ZTK

-Zachary's Tool Kit is a general purpose utility gem, featuring a collection of classes meant to simplify development of complex systems in Ruby.
+Zachary's (DevOp) Tool Kit is a general purpose utility gem, featuring a collection of classes meant to simplify development of complex systems in Ruby.

 # RESOURCES